 Access 97 properly recognized

-that this was the end of file mark, not data, and stopped importing when
+that this was the end-of-file mark, not data, and stopped importing when

 it saw a control-Z. Access 2000 behaves differently, and the control-Z(s)